Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 Attention:

 * The folder specified by path parameter must be empty, otherwise `save` will raise an error.

-* OneFlow model can be saved in a certain form the specified path.
+* OneFlow model can be saved in a certain form to the specified path.
 For more details please refer to the example below.

 * Although OneFlow do not have limitation of `save` frequency, however, if the storage frequency is too high, it will increase the burden of resources such as disk and bandwidth.

 ### Load model